AminaHanan246/bulk_rna_seq_prj/README.md

 Pre-alignment QC
 ----------------
 The raw sequence data is assessed for quality.
-FastQC reports are generated for samples to assess sequence quality, GC content, duplication rates, length distribution, K-mer content and adapter contamination with the results output to the subdirectory`/fastq_results` using the following command:
+The following command is used to generate FastQC reports for samples in order to evaluate sequence quality, GC content, duplication rates, length distribution, K-mer content, and adapter contamination.
+The results are then recorded in the subdirectory "/fastq_results."
 ```bash
 fastqc fastq/*.fastq.gz -o fastqc_results/ --threads 8
 ```